 To Milan and Rome with Amma (2007)

 THE PILLARS.

-Vatican museum.
+Vatican Museum.
 His other famous sculpture, David, is in Florence.

 PIETA BY MICHAEL ANGELO AND OTHERS SCULPTURES IN THE CHURCH.